Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Mei 2025 01.35.41 UTC
+- WIB: Rabu, 7 Mei 2025 02.20.58 UTC
-- WITA: Rabu, 7 Mei 2025 02.35.41 UTC
+- WITA: Rabu, 7 Mei 2025 03.20.58 UTC
-- WIT: Rabu, 7 Mei 2025 03.35.41 UTC
+- WIT: Rabu, 7 Mei 2025 04.20.58 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship